 This included an action plan to ensure our approach to diversity and equality remains relevant to the changing needs of our customers and stakeholders.
 Having completed this action plan a year early, we had our work independently monitored and our progress assessed.
 This is part of our commitment to regular reviews of our initiatives and actions in relation to diversity and equality.

 In October 2013 we were awarded “Leaders in Diversity” status by National Centre for Diversity – for demonstrating excellence as an ambassador and role model for other organisations to follow.

-And in December 2012 we were awarded the "Gold Standard" for the second year running by Committed2Equality - in recognition of our positive work culture and our commitment to the fair and equal treatment of everyone we deal with.
+And in December 2013 we were awarded the "Gold Standard" for the third year running by Committed2Equality - in recognition of our positive work culture and our commitment to the fair and equal treatment of everyone we deal with.